 The game is asymmetrical from the get-go.
 Phase One is effectively a game of cat and mouse... or man and shark.
 Working together, Hooper, Quint and Brody must attach two barrels to the shark.

-In Jaws, each hero gets a different set of abilities and limitations but with a shared objective, and the shark plays completely different.
+In Jaws, each hero gets a different set of abilities and limitations but with a shared objective, and the shark plays in a completely different way.
 The heroes need to work as a unit to communicate their plans and abilities.
 Only one can collect barrels, only one can carry them easily, only one can fire them at the shark.
-They also have a selection of abilities to coincide with these as standard, but communication is key!
+They also have a selection of abilities to coincide with these, but communication is key!
 The last thing you want is for each beach to become a bikini buffet for the shark!

 The barrels, iconic of Jaws, aren't wasted by the humans when spent.
-They act as beacons to identify when the shark has been in that area, and can help the humans identify where the shark is.
+They act as beacons to identify when the shark has been in that area and can help identify where the shark is.
 However, loading them up and collecting them is a hassle, and by the time you've loaded every area up the shark may have a belly full of Speedos!

 The shark must eat as many swimmers as possible to gain strength.
 When the shark has two barrels, or has eaten so many swimmers, the game moves on to Phase Two.

-This is the beginning of the Jaws's best scenes.
+This is the beginning of Jaws' best scenes.
 The Orca.
-The vessel that could either become the greatest creation in terms of shark hunting, or it could become shark chow.
+The vessel that could either become the greatest creation in terms of shark hunting or simply shark chow.
 The boat is split into eight sections on a 2x8 grid, shown through cards.
-The cards are double-sided to show gradual wear and tear, and can be removed to show full destruction.
+The cards are double-sided to show gradual wear and tear and can be removed to show full destruction.